Flying High in Bird Heaven: MSTR, PSUS, ETF

 And where do you get the money to pay that?

-It's always been a concern.
+That's always been a concern.

-that trade stops working and you still need to pay that interest, then you're kind of in a situation that strategy is in, which is you just sell a billion dollars worth of stock to pay the dividends on your preferred stock, which is not like a great situation.
+that trade stops working and you still need to pay that interest then you're kind of in a situation that strategy is in which is you just sell a billion dollars worth of stock to pay the dividends on your preferred stock which is not like a great situation no you don't love that right you don't love that no for reasons One reason is people use the P word when you do that.

-Oh.
-I would not personally use the P word here.
+Oh, I would not personally use the P word here?

 You know, there is something Ponzi-like about selling stock to raise money to pay the 10% return that you promised previous investors, right?